vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD02_DEMO.md

     The application now creates a new database on the local SQL Express, named **MyFirstEF.MyDbContext.**

-33. On the Start screen, click the **Microsoft SQL Server Management Studio** tile.
+33. On the Start screen, click the **Microsoft SQL Server Management Studio 17** tile.
 34. In the **Server Name** box, type **.\SQLEXPRESS**.
 35. In the **Authentication** drop-down menu, verify that **Windows Authentication** is selected, and then click **Connect**.
 36. In **Object Explorer**, expand the **Databases** node.